-He again called the next day, and she put her husband on.
+"He again called the next day, and she put her husband on.
 The man asked about changing to his company's service.
 The husband informed him that his wife dealt with all the bills and asked that he please talk to her.
 My teacher took the phone, said, 'No, thank you,' and hung up."

 33. "I'm a female Marine Corps veteran.
-I have 'Marine Veteran' license plates on my car.
+I have 'Marine veteran' license plates on my car.
 When I got a speeding ticket a few years ago, I showed the highway patrolman my registration and USAA insurance.
 He — no shit — was surprised and said, 'Oh, the car is registered to you?!'"

 34. "I'm a pilot.
 One time, I flew my boyfriend and myself out for lunch.
 I sat in the left seat, typically the captain's seat, and my boyfriend sat on the right.
 As I parked, the gentleman approached my boyfriend, asking what services he needed.
-He said, 'I have no idea, she’s the pilot.'"
+He said, 'I have no idea; she’s the pilot.'"

 35. "When I was in the Air Force, I had to bring my cat to the vet.
 He ended up needing expensive medication and staying a couple of nights.
 I asked the vet if there was a military discount.
-He said yes, but the active duty member had to be the one paying for it."
+He said yes, but the active-duty member had to be the one paying for it."

 36. "I was at GameStop to buy video games with my boyfriend.
 I was ignored until I asked for a game that I'd been looking for.
 The sales guy said, 'Yeah, this one's a first-person shooter — that means it's in the player's perspective.
 We have a lot of female-friendly games over there, though, since I'm sure this is too violent for you,' and proceeded to show me Cooking Mama."

 "This literally happens to me all the time. 🙄 Men really can be the worst."

 "I was like, 'No, I would like one as well.'
 We both play games online, sometimes MMOs, and wanted hard lines run.
-She just couldn't understand why a woman would need anything other than WiFi.
+She just couldn't understand why a woman would need anything other than Wi-Fi.
 It made me angry for her to make the assumptions.

-My husband is awesome and regularly tells contractors to speak to me about things.
-My dad was a machinist, my mom worked for a tool company.
+"My husband is awesome and regularly tells contractors to speak to me about things.
+My dad was a machinist, and my mom worked for a tool company.
 So my husband handles the car, and I handle the house — divide and conquer. 😁 It's so frustrating when people assume I don't know anything about repairs or tools.
 I'm just glad my husband is very supportive and knows I am capable of doing things."

 38. "I went to several doctors for consultations on breast implants.
 One of them looked at the (male) friend I'd brought for moral support and asked him what size he was interested in!"

-"It is infuriating." —candacel3
+"It was infuriating."

 39. "I was trying to buy a TV, and my boyfriend came along to help carry the box.
 Every time I asked a question, the employee would answer by turning to my boyfriend and talking to him.
 Even when my boyfriend said stuff like, 'I don't know, it’s her TV,' the employee still faced and made eye contact only with him."

-42. "I work as a figure skating coach and I took a really bad fall one day — massive bruises and swelling on my knees, broken right elbow, sprained left thumb, and bruises on one side of my face.
+42. "I work as a figure skating coach, and I took a really bad fall one day — massive bruises and swelling on my knees, broken right elbow, sprained left thumb, and bruises on one side of my face.
 My husband went with me to urgent care, and the orthopedist who delivered the news that my elbow was broken spoke only to my husband.
 He didn’t examine any of my injuries.
 His only comment to me was, 'It might be a good idea to find another hobby.'"